 The SVG Converter is included in the extension PDF Generator for Elementor PRO Form.

-With this converter, you can create a PDF template for the form with a vector graphic software that can export to SVG, but in particular, we highly recommend the use of Inkscape (please check this guide on how to correctly use Inkscape with the SVG converter).
+With this converter, you can create a PDF template for the form with a vector graphic software that can export to SVG.

-Important: If you use an SVG editor different than Inkscape you have no way to define line-wrapping.
+Important: Line wrapping is not supported.
 This means that if you have a token like [form:field] and the user inputs something very long, in the PDF the text might go beyond the right margin of the page and be lost.

 You can use Tokens inside the template.